Bronze Tiger: Post-Crisis on Infinite Earths

-A flashback in DC Comics Presents #39 (1981) shows Richard Dragon discovering that Turner has been brainwashed into becoming the Bronze Tiger by Professor Ojo, then used by Barney Ling (who turns out to be a traitor).
-Dragon and Turner prove to be equals in the fight, which only ends when Ling is accidentally knocked out a window.

 League of Assassins

 Later, in Suicide Squad #38, Turner's further career is shown, wherein he and Dragon are hired by King Faraday to work for the C.B.I.
 (Central Bureau of Intelligence).
 Assigned to take down the League of Assassins, Dragon and Turner are discovered by the League, who kill Turner's fiancée, Myoshi, and proceed to brainwash Turner.
 Turner was rid of his demons by channeling them into the identity of the Bronze Tiger, a masked assassin working for the League.

 During this time, he also trains the assassin David Cain's daughter, Cassandra, together with other members of the League.
 As the Bronze Tiger, Turner developed a fearsome reputation in the world, his identity remaining a secret to everyone but the League.

 As the Bronze Tiger, Ben was feared worldwide, and the Sensei was smart enough to ensure that Ben hardly ever took off the mask, sending him on a new mission as soon as he finished another.
 For a time, his identity was secret, and he became one of the most wanted criminals, the Bronze Tiger being a professional assassin, killing on three continents.

 Learning of Bronze Tiger's true identity, King Faraday set up a rescue squad of Rick Flag and Nightshade.
 They retrieved the Tiger, and he was deprogrammed by Amanda Waller, who would later run the Suicide Squad.